 The Shiba Inu will live anywhere from 12 to 15 years, sometimes even more.

-They lived in mountainous areas, but as time passed by, more and more people adopted them because they are a pleasure to raise and keep around.
+They lived in mountainous areas, but more and more people adopted them as time passed because they were a pleasure to raise and keep around.

-What a lot of people don’t know is that the Shiba Inu nearly became extinct during World War II.
+Many people don’t know that the Shiba Inu nearly became extinct during World War II.

 This mostly came due to a combination of food shortages and a distemper epidemic.